ethereum/ethereum-org-website/src/content/roadmap/danksharding/index.md

 </UpgradeStatus>

 <InfoBanner isWarning>
-  Danksharding is how Ethereum becomes fully scaled, but there are several protocol upgrades required to get there.
+  Danksharding is how Ethereum becomes a truly scalable blockchain, but there are several protocol upgrades required to get there.
 Proto-Danksharding is an intermediate step along the way.
 Both aim to make transactions on Layer 2 as cheap as possible for users and should scale Ethereum to >100,000 transactions per second.
 </InfoBanner>

 ## What is Proto-Danksharding? {#what-is-protodanksharding}